Denis535/UnityShooterExample/UnityShooterExample/Assets/README.md

 # Overview
-This project is an example of a third person shooter game with high-quality modular architecture.
+This is a third-person shooter example that uses a modular architecture.
+In this example, I implemented my best ideas for organizing the architecture and structure of the game project.
+And now I want to share my experience with you!

 # Reference
+The project has the following structure:
+- Project - the folder that contains all definitions of main modules.
+- Project.Content - the folder that contains all sources and assets of main modules.
+- Project.Infrastructure - the folder that contains everything common and all low-level staff.
+- Plugins - the folder that contains various libraries, frameworks and packages.

 The project contains the following modules:
-- Project                - The root module that contains the entry point.
+- Project                - the root module that contains the entry point.
-- Project.UI             - The presentation module that contains UI.
+- Project.UI             - the presentation module that contains UI.
-- Project.UI.Internal    - The presentation module that contains low-level UI.
+- Project.UI.Internal    - the presentation module that contains low-level UI.
-- Project.App            - The application module that contains all entities, services and objects.
+- Project.App            - the application module that contains all entities, services and objects.
-- Project.Game           - The domain module that contains all entities of subject area.
+- Project.Game           - the domain module that contains all entities of subject area.
-- Project.Game.Actors    - The domain module that contains all entities of subject area.
+- Project.Game.Actors    - the domain module that contains all entities of subject area.
-- Project.Game.Things    - The domain module that contains all entities of subject area.
+- Project.Game.Things    - the domain module that contains all entities of subject area.
-- Project.Game.Worlds    - The domain module that contains all entities of subject area.
+- Project.Game.Worlds    - the domain module that contains all entities of subject area.
-- Project.Infrastructure - The infrastructure module that contains everything common and any low-level stuff.
+- Project.Infrastructure - the infrastructure module that contains everything common and any low-level stuff.

 The project contains the following source codes:
 - Project